CGATOxford/cgat/pipeline_docs/pipeline_proj007/pipeline/macs_replicated_interval_peakshape.rst

    :max-cols: 0
    :zrange: 0,0.5

-   Heatmaps of merged liver and testes intervals sorted by interval width
+   Heatmaps of merged liver and testes intervals sorted by tissue specificity then interval width (centred on peak middle) with no subsampling